AllenInstitute/SWDB_2018/Git/04 - Working with GitHub in the Cloud.md

 #### Tell `git` about AllenInstitute/swdb_2018_tools

 Right now your repository only knows about your fork (`user/swdb_2018_tools`).
-We need our repository to know where these changes are coming from.
+In order to incorporate changes from others, we need our repository to know where these changes are coming from.
 We only need to do this once.

 ```bash
 $ git remote add AllenInstitute https://github.com/alleninstitute/swdb_2018_tools